nilsredeker/nilsredeker.github.io/index.md

 ### Welcome!
-I am a Policy Fellow working on European Economic Policy at the [Jacques Delors Institute](www.delorsinstitut.de) in Berlin.
+I am a Policy Fellow working on European Economic Policy at the [Jacques Delors Institute Berlin](www.delorsinstitut.de).

-I am a PhD candidate at the [Department for Political Science](www.ipz.uzh.ch) at the University of Zurich.

-I previously spent time as a visiting fellow at [Weatherhead Center for Internationa Affairs](https://wcfia.harvard.edu) at Harvard University and I hold degrees in International Political Economy from the [London School of Economics](http://www.lse.ac.uk) and in Political Science and Economics from the [Free University of Berlin](https://www.polsoz.fu-berlin.de/en/polwiss/index.html).
-Previously, I did
-I am a PhD candidate at the [Department for Political Science](www.ipz.uzh.ch) at the University of Zurich.

-I previously spent time as a visiting fellow at [Weatherhead Center for Internationa Affairs](https://wcfia.harvard.edu) at Harvard University and I hold degrees in International Political Economy from the [London School of Economics](http://www.lse.ac.uk) and in Political Science and Economics from the [Free University of Berlin](https://www.polsoz.fu-berlin.de/en/polwiss/index.html).
+Previously, I did my PhD at the chair for International Relations and Political Economy at the [University of Zurich](www.ipz.uzh.ch) and spent time as a visiting fellow at [Weatherhead Center for Internationa Affairs](https://wcfia.harvard.edu) at Harvard University.
+I hold degrees in International Political Economy from the [London School of Economics](http://www.lse.ac.uk) and in Political Science and Economics from the [Free University of Berlin](https://www.polsoz.fu-berlin.de/en/polwiss/index.html).

 My research focuses on International and Comparative Political Economy.
-I am especially interested in the political causes and consequences of global imbalances, financial crises and inequaltiy.
+I am especially interested in the political causes and consequences of global imbalances, the politics of globalization and structural change and inequaltiy.
 On this website you can find information about my [research](/research),  my [CV](/cv) and the courses I  [teach](/teaching).